 This course also enables you to take up to five exemptions for certificate level examinations offered by the Institute of Chartered Accountants in England and Wales (ICAEW).

 This means that you can gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.

 The five-year version of this course enables you to study abroad during your third year.
 In all other areas, this version of the course remains identical to the standard four-year variant.

 You can study abroad with one of our exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong and Japan.
 In doing so, you experience other cultures and languages, meet new people, and gain intercultural skills that are sought-after by employers.

 Alternatively, you may decide to take on a placement year to gain relevant work experience within an organisation.
 A placement year can give you a competitive edge in the graduate job market and provide you with key contacts within the industry.

-The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
+The Student Development Team can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 We also offer a number of other employability opportunities during your studies.
 Our students have gained placements with organisations such as BMW, Samsung and Cummins.